Information for pharmacists

 The Australian Government is committed to easing cost of living pressures and ensuring that all Australians have access to high quality health care.
 This includes subsidising the cost of medicines through the PBS.

-From 1 January 2023, pharmacists have the choice to further reduce the cost of PBS medicines for patients.
-This can only be done via the existing $1 ‘allowable discount’ and a new ‘discretionary discount’.
-Pharmacists are not permitted to reduce the charge for an over co‑payment prescription any further under any other arrangement.
+Since 1 January 2023, pharmacists have had the choice to further reduce the cost of PBS medicines for patients.
+This can only be done by applying both the pre‑existing $1 ‘allowable discount’ and the newer ‘discretionary discount’.

 New discretionary discount for some medicines